Philadelphia Rental Car Accident Lawyer

 Many people who rent cars, especially for a vacation, waive the rental company’s supplemental insurance because they simply do not believe that they will be involved in a collision.
 Accidents, however, do not discriminate and the odds of someone else’s negligence are just as high when you are in a rental car.

 Being involved in a car accident or having a family member injured in a wreck – is an extremely devastating experience.
 Between the recovery, repairs, and time off of work, the emotional and financial burdens that come with these collisions can be quite overwhelming.
-Car accidents can be even more devastating in rental cars, especially if the vehicle is damaged and you have suffered injuries.
+Auto crashes can be even more devastating in rental cars, especially if the vehicle is damaged and you have suffered injuries.

 What if I Did Not Opt for the Additional Rental Coverage Offered by the Company and I am in an Accident?